Platformer: Recent developments

 After the success of New Super Mario Bros., there was a spate of 2D platformers.
 These ranged from revivals like Bionic Commando: Rearmed, Contra ReBirth, Sonic the Hedgehog 4, and Rayman Origins to original titles like Splosion Man and Henry Hatsworth in the Puzzling Adventure.
 Wario Land: The Shake Dimension, released in 2008, was a 2D platformer with a rich visual style.
 Later games like Limbo, Super Meat Boy, Braid, Geometry Dash, A Boy and His Blob, and The Behemoth's BattleBlock Theater also used 2D graphics.
 New Super Mario Bros.
 Wii is especially notable because unlike most 2D platformers in the twenty-first century, it came out for a non-portable console and was not restricted to a content delivery network.
 A year after the success of New Super Mario Bros.
 Wii, Nintendo released more 2D platformers in their classic franchises: Donkey Kong Country Returns and Kirby's Return to Dream Land.
 In 2012, they released two more 2D platformers: New Super Mario Bros.
 2 for the 3DS and New Super Mario Bros.
-U for the Wii U. Nintendo also experimented with 3D platformers that had gameplay elements from 2D platformers, leading to Super Mario 3D Land (2011) for the 3DS and Super Mario 3D World (2013) for the Wii U, the latter having cooperative multiplayer.
+U for the Wii U, the latter being the last 2D Mario platformer for a decade.
+Nintendo also experimented with 3D platformers that had gameplay elements from 2D platformers, leading to Super Mario 3D Land (2011) for the 3DS and Super Mario 3D World (2013) for the Wii U, the latter having cooperative multiplayer.
 Both were critical and commercial successes.

 Games from independent developers in the late 2000s and the 2010s helped grow the platform-game market.
 These had a stronger focus on story and innovation.
 In 2009, Frozenbyte released Trine, a 2.5D platformer that mixed traditional elements with physics puzzles.
 The game sold more than 1.1 million copies, and a sequel, Trine 2, came out in 2011.

 The year 2017 saw the release of several 3D platformers, including Yooka-Laylee and A Hat in Time, both crowdfunded on the website Kickstarter.
 Super Mario Odyssey, which returned the series to the open-ended gameplay of Super Mario 64, became one of the best-selling and best-reviewed games in the franchise's history.
 Super Lucky's Tale came out for Microsoft Windows and Xbox One.
 Snake Pass was called a "puzzle-platformer without a jump button."
 The Crash Bandicoot N. Sane Trilogy for PlayStation 4 sold over 2.5 million copies in three months, despite some critics noting it was harder than the original games.
 The next few years saw more remakes of 3D platformers: Spyro Reignited Trilogy (2018) and SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated (2020).